fpereiro/litre/README.md

 ## Source code

 The complete source code is contained in `litre.js`.
 It is about 720 lines long.
+720!
+This better be very useful.

 ## License